 Our ducks are real fun to watch running around.
 Runner ducks stand and run erect one after the other so it is an interesting procession to watch.
 Our first 2, Victor & Viola, came to us from just over Carrot Hill, with the alpacas and mated very quickly.
 Unfortunately, having increased to 6 we lost them to foxes, and had to replace them in 2016.
 With mating in the Spring and hatching in June/July we only have a few weeks when we can offer duck eggs which I personally love poached.

-New for 2017 we are introducing alpaca walking tours with 4 new boys joining us, where you can get up close and personal by handling them, take them for a trek across our farmland, and get to know these beautiful gentle animals.
+We now have 13 alpacas and we introduced alpaca walking tours where you can get up close and personal by handling them, take them for a trek across our farmland, and get to know these beautiful gentle animals.

 You might wonder why we started our menagerie?
 It all happened very suddenly over a few months in 2014 and I truly believe it was fate.
 Graeme and I had discussed how many guests during the Summer arrive requesting to see our animals.
 At that time normally the cattle would be out in the fields, so few animals for guests to see apart from the hens, our cat and dog.
 We then had a chance opportunity when Fife Animal Park closed and we were lucky enough to be offered 3 Anglo-Nubian goats.
 You can see them at the beginning of this link filmed when still at the animal park.
 The pleasure we had in rehoming these lovely ladies gave us a great feeling and guests have loved meeting them too especially when elderly Penny accompanied guests on their farm tour, an ex show champion she loved attention and grooming.
 We also have her daughter Phoebe, who always sticks her tongue out and her half sister Blossom who can be a bit of a bully to the rest.
 This led to the purchase of Leila and Leandra, two anglo-nubian kids who my family have shown and have now these goats have kids of their own.
 Sadly, after losing Penny and Blossom we have given "free range" Phoebe the farm to roam around freely.